Desert Dweller + Shaper of the Land

 Since my ecoregion has less diversity than Brad’s, my definition is broader…more like, low water-use native plant palette of indigenous vegetation found within about:

-Plants are materials but not just any material; plants convey an identity more than probably any landscape element or material, so find the best ones for the site and use well.
+Plants are materials but not just any material; plants convey a connection to place more than probably any landscape element or material, so find the best ones for the site and use well.